- R. Kelly - Ignition

 Released in advance of the album, lead single "Ignition" shot to number one on the R&B charts in late 2002.
 Chocolate Factory itself was released in early 2003, and was followed in 2004 by Happy People/U Saved Me.

-Surprisingly, despite reports of a feud with Jay-Z, later in 2004 another album was released from The Best of Both Worlds sessions.
-Weeks before his child pornography trial in 2005, TP.3 Reloaded was released, featuring the first five chapters of his soapy "Trapped in the Closet" saga.
+Surprisingly, despite reports of a feud with Jay-Z, another album was released from The Best of Both Worlds sessions later in 2004.
+Weeks before the scheduled start date of his child pornography trial in 2005, TP.3 Reloaded was released, featuring the first five chapters of his soapy "Trapped in the Closet" saga.
 The relatively uneventful eighth and ninth studio albums Double Up (2007) and Untitled (2009) followed.